athomasq/athomasq.github.io/essays/investing-in-public.md

 ### Portfolio Performance

-(Admit it, this is the only section most of you care about.)

-I've invested in 15 startups over the last 2-ish years (my first cheque was in Oct 2019).
-None of them are dead yet 😀.

-As of Dec 2021, 7 out of these 15 have raised further funding (47%).
-This percentage correlates with company vintage:

-*image*

-The portfolio as a whole is at a blended multiple of 1.8 at an IRR of 157%.
-This could be a reflection of my leet stock-picking skillz, but it's far more likely to be just a symptom of a rising tide lifting all startup boats.
+**My portfolio is currently at a multiple of 1.8 and an IRR of 157%**.

 Here's my performance sliced by year of deployment: